 You can explore museums in the morning, enjoy cafés or markets in the afternoon, and settle into a good restaurant or theatre in the evening.
 These bases also make superb jumping-off points for wider exploration.
 From Exeter, you can reach Dartmoor, Exmouth and the Jurassic Coast with ease; from Plymouth, you can dip into Cornwall or South Devon; from Bath, you’re close to the Mendips, Cheddar Gorge and Glastonbury; and from Dorchester or Weymouth, you have the Jurassic Coast on your doorstep.
 Staying in a town or city gives you convenience, atmosphere and plenty of choice, while keeping the region’s coastline, countryside and attractions within easy reach.

-Pubs with Rooms (One of our Favourites)
+Pubs with Rooms

 There’s nothing quite like staying in a decent Westcountry pub.
 The South West boasts many centuries-old pubs, inns, and coaching houses, offering visitors welcoming accommodation, traditional pub food, local beers and ciders, and a comfortable stay.
-These can be amongst the best places to stay in Cornwall, Devon, Somerset and Dorset.
+These can be among the best places to stay in Cornwall, Devon, Somerset and Dorset.

 From thatched village pubs tucked away in the Devon countryside to bustling harbourside inns in Cornwall, these stays offer proper character.
 You can enjoy a fireside pint in the evening, a decent night’s sleep, and wake up to a full English breakfast the next morning.

-Bed and Breakfasts (B&Bs) in South West England
+Bed and Breakfasts in South West England

 The modern B&B evolved during the Victorian seaside boom of the 19th century.
 With new railway lines bringing visitors to coastal towns such as Torquay, Weymouth and Falmouth, families began opening spare rooms to guests and serving simple home-cooked breakfasts.
 After the Second World War, B&Bs flourished as affordable, homely accommodation during the rationing years, helping families earn extra income in popular villages, towns and seaside resorts across Devon, Cornwall and Dorset.